Shell API

 Rotate pages by 90, 180 or 270 degrees.

 --fill-color C C C C Color the bitmap will be filled with before rendering.
+Shall be given in RGBA format as a sequence of integers ranging from 0 to 255.
+Defaults to white.

 --optimize-mode {lcd,print}